DONKEY

 home consoles, with the Coleco Adam

-version gaining a bonus fifth
+version gaining an exclusive fifth

-stage absent from the original game, and to the Game
+stage, and to the Game

 & Watch series